 i.
-In accordance with the stipulations of the General Regulations, which is mutatis mutandis applicable in the case of postgraduate diploma study, the permission of the Dean is required for concurrent registration, subject to the regulations applicable to the fields of study in question and to any other stipulations the Dean
+In accordance with the stipulations of the General Academic Regulations, concurrent registration for two postgraduate programmes is not allowed, except in the case of exceptional academic achievement, and the permission of the Dean is required for concurrent registration, subject to the regulations applicable to the fields of study in question and to any other stipulations the Dean may prescribe.
+Such a concession may be withdrawn by the Dean if the student does not perform satisfactorily - all assignments and coursework must be completed on time.
+Concurrent registration will not be accepted as a reason for poor performance or not meeting deadlines for both study programmes.

-- may prescribe.
-Such a concession may be withdrawn by the Dean if the student does not perform satisfactorily all assignments and coursework must be completed on time.
-Concurrent registration will not be accepted as a reason for poor performance or not meeting deadlines for both study programmes. - ii.
+- ii.
 In the case of registering concurrently for two study programmes in the School of Health Systems and Public Health and elsewhere, students must obtain the written consent of both the coordinator of their current programme and the coordinator of the second programme (or the track co-ordinator in the case of the MPH), and submit it with a substantiating letter to the School's Academic Programme Committee, for recommendation by the Chairperson of the School, after which the application is submitted to the Dean for approval. - iii.
 The School of Health Systems and Public Health states that concurrent registration for two study programmes is a privilege and not a right. - iv.
 Concurrent registration must be applied for annually and is granted based on academic performance in the primary degree/diploma programme.
 If the current field of study is a master's degree, then the second field of study can be a postgraduate diploma. - v.
 If the current field of study is a postgraduate diploma, then the second field of study can be another postgraduate diploma.